 Chairman.
 The past ten weeks have been very busy as I visit our campuses, and well as meeting with board members and legislators and others.
 To date, I have visited eight institutions.
-My ninth campus will be to Valdosta State University this Friday.
-Visiting our campuses is one of the perks of this job.
-As a business member of one of our presidential search committees commented recently, the most important thing we can do in the University System is to teach students to think critically and to be analytical.
 5 Ways To Manifest Your Reality With The Power of Visualization.
 Actor Jim Carrey is famous for parking his car on Muholland Drive every night before anybody knew about him, and visualizing becoming the Hollywood star that he inevitably became.

 They are listening to the siren call from consultancies and financial firms, forgoing the entrepreneurial path that could ultimately lead to job creation, innovation, and a higher quality of life for everyone.
 In his new book, Smart People Should Build Things, Venture for America Founder Andrew Yang argues that although our young graduates aren't entirely to blame for this — siren calls are powerful — it's a real problem that needs fixing.